quarto-journals/acs/README.md

-# Quarto Template - American Chemical Society
+# acs

-This is a Quarto template that assists you in creating a manuscript for an American Chemical Society journal (based upon the `achemso` LaTeX package).
+This is a Quarto template that assists you in creating a manuscript for American Chemical Society journals (based upon the `achemso` LaTeX package).
 You can learn more about the `achemso` package [on CTAN](https://www.ctan.org/tex-archive/macros/latex/contrib/achemso).

 ## Creating a New Article